CHIP-SPV/hipMM/docs/install/INSTALL.rst

       - amd-hipmm==3.0.0
    name: hipmm

-We can install both the environment and hipMM in it with a single
+You can install both the environment and hipMM in it with a single
 command:

 .. code:: bash